SpongePowered/SpongeDocs/source/plugin/data/datamanipulators.rst

 ============================

 A data manipulator represents a certain component and all of its data.
 It stores a representation of that data and can be offered to or created from data holders which possess a matching component.
 Again, let's use an example.
-And again try to heal someone (or something).
+Once more we try to heal someone (or something).

 **Code Example: Healing with data manipulators**